-In Sector 37, there is scattered light at the beginning of both orbits.
+In Sector 39, there is scattered light for most of both orbits.

 2 Data Anomaly Flags

 See the SDPDD (§9) for a list of data quality flags and the associated binary values used for TESS data, and the TESS Instrument Handbook for a more detailed description of each flag.